redblaze/static-on-rails/README.md

   file.
 Each js package will be merged to one file and minified at build time to be included in the release/deployment package.

-* templating: A list of cps-style procedures to construct the html structure of the page.
+* html: A list of cps-style procedures to construct the html structure of the page.
 Note that "loadHTML" and "loadJSON" function should be used here.